jonessarae/proteomic_tutorials/README.md

 compress_n_rep=100
 </pre>

 The only parameter you will need to change in the parameter file is *input_filename*.
 Everything else can be kept as is.
+An example of the parameter file, *param_prot_level.txt*, included in the folder, *sample_files*.